When your outside drainage is blocked, it can create major issues for the rest of your property.

 If you can visually see the blockage, you can carefully remove it by hand.
 Make sure you have your gloves on and take out every piece of blockage you can see.
 Place it inside your bucket for disposing of later.

 Using your drain rod or drum auger, it is time to unblock the drain.
 Carefully insert the rod inside your drain and either manually turns the rod clockwise or switch on the motor, depending on which equipment you are using.

 When you feel resistance, you have reached the obstruction.
 Keep using the auger or rod until you can feel the blockage lessen and dissipate.
 You may have to give it more than one attempt.

 Step 5: Clean Up

-Using the high-pressure jet blaster or hose, you can give the drain a final cleaning to ensure the pipework is clear.
+Using the high-pressure jet blaster or garden hose, you can give the drain a final cleaning to ensure the pipework is clear.
 You can try this method a few times to ensure the blockage has been completely cleared.

 Step 6: Calling a Plumber

-If you find the job to big or complex, you can contact your local plumbing team.
+If you find the job too big or complex, you can contact your local plumbing team.
 A drainage expert is able to get through to the most stubborn of blocked drains.
 The team at Fixed Today have the skills and recourses to get your outside drain system working again.

 Regular drain cleaning and maintenance will prolong the life of your drainage system and pipework.
 You can ask Fixed Today about annual drain maintenance at your property.